supposedly/nutshell/README.md

 ```

 #### -n, --n ("Negation")
 These are shorthand for, respectively, `live-n` and `any-n`.
-Has higher precedence than the above.
+Has higher precedence than "subtraction".
 ```rb
 # Nutshell
 states: 4